 A Jew preaching to Jews, Jesus had been publicly challenged by enemies to tell whether his religious views demand that Jews should pay the exacting taxes levied by the Roman occupation army, universally hated by all Jews for its violence and cruelty.
-This was putting him in a double bind: either say yes and be denounced as an accomplice of foreign oppressors; or say no, and be denounced to Romans as preaching rebellion and face execution.
+This was putting him in a double bind: either say yes and be denounced to all Jews as an accomplice of the tyrannical oppressors; or say no, and be denounced to Romans as preaching rebellion and face execution.

 Jesus very cleverly escapes the double bind by having his challenger produce a coin minted with the face of Caesar and replying that thou shalt render unto Caesar what belongs to Caesar, and to God what belongs to God.
 A great answer that demands neither subjection to the Romans nor rebellion against them, but instead demands that his followers should understand the importance of Justice, the importance of Force, and the importance of the difference between the two.

 What Jesus clearly doesn't possibly mean is that Caesar is a good guy: every single Jew in Judea where Jesus was speaking knew that Caesar is a tyrant who owes his power to mass murder.
-By that time, "Caesar" was a title worn by Tiberius, successor of Octavian, who claimed to succeed to Julius Caesar, who had seized total power in Rome by a mix of military might and conquest-funded demagoguery — before being stabbed to death by partisans of the old republic.
-His only legitimacy was the might of his armies.
-The Jews had rebelled and been mercilessly crushed, and would be again.
+By that time, "Caesar" was a title worn by Tiberius, successor of Octavian, who claimed to succeed to Julius Caesar.
+Caesar himself had seized total power in Rome by a mix of military might and conquest-funded demagoguery — before being stabbed to death by partisans of the old republic.
+His only legitimacy was the might of his armies — and popular support among voters bought with wealth stolen by said armies or produced by their enslaved victims.
+To add insult to injury, Octavian, Tiberius and their successors claimed to be Gods, which the monotheistic Jews refused to recognize, which led the Jews repeatedly to rebel and the Romans to mercilessly crush them.
 There was no pretense whatsoever from Roman conquerors to be serving the interests of the Jews, only to subjugate them.
-No claim to superior Justice, only to Force.
-Those who claim today that Jesus's saying supports the State as being your friend are the worst enemies and corrupters of the faith, violating the first two Commandments: adoring a false idol above the true God, and claiming to speak in the name of God while distorting His word.
+There was no claim to superior Justice, only to Force.
+Those who claim today that Jesus's saying supports the State as being your friend and its taxes as being anything but theft are the worst enemies and corruptors of the faith, violating the first two Commandments: adoring a false idol (the State) above the True God, and claiming to speak in the name of God while distorting His word.